Fast Power Curve Approximation for Posterior Analyses: Numerical Studies

 \subsection{Power Curve Approximation with the Gamma Distribution}

 We now compare the performance of our power curve approximation procedure across several scenarios.
-For each scenario, we specify design values for the gamma tail probability example from Section \ref{sec:ex.1}.
-Because the ENIGH survey is conducted biennially, we choose design values for both gamma distributions using data from the ENIGH 2018 survey \citep{enigh2018}.
+For each scenario, we specify design priors for the gamma tail probability example from Section \ref{sec:ex.1}.
+We first specify a degenerate design prior $p_D(\boldsymbol{\eta})$ under the conditional approach.
+To do so, we just need to choose a set of design values $\boldsymbol{\eta}_{1,0}$ and $\boldsymbol{\eta}_{2,0}$ such that $H_1$ is true.
+Because the ENIGH survey is conducted biennially, we choose these design values for both gamma distributions using data from the ENIGH 2018 survey \citep{enigh2018}.
 We repeat the process detailed in Section \ref{sec:ex.1} to create a similar data set of 2018 quarterly food expenditure per person.
 We adjust each expenditure to account for inflation, compounding 2\% annually, between 2018 and 2020.
 We find the posterior means for the gamma shape and rate parameters to be $\bar\alpha_1 = 2.11$ and $\bar\beta_1 = 0.69$ for the female provider group and $\bar\alpha_2 = 2.43$ and $\bar\beta_2 = 0.79$ for the male provider group.
 These posterior means comprise the design values $\boldsymbol{\eta}_{1,0}$ and $\boldsymbol{\eta}_{2,0}$.
 After accounting for inflation, the 2018 estimate for the median quarterly food expenditure per person in upper income households is 4.29 (MXN \$1000).
 For the purposes of sample size determination, we use $\kappa_0 = 4.29$ as the threshold for the gamma tail probabilities.